 Mouse Test Toolbox

-Select the test tool you need to comprehensively detect mouse performance
+Select the test tool you need for a comprehensive mouse performance check.

 CPS Test

-Clicks per second test, evaluate clicking speed and hand speed
+Clicks Per Second test to evaluate clicking speed and hand agility.

 Double-Click Test